nikochiko/loginssh/README.md

 ## Why did I do this?
 I enjoyed making this.

 I didn't have to write this.
-I could use something already available, but then I wouldn't have gotten to also rewrite ORMs and password managers.
+I could use ~/.ssh/config, but then I wouldn't have gotten to also rewrite ORMs and password managers.
 Yes, hidden in this repository is a mini ORM and a mini password manager.
 I also like to flex that I use my own tools.